 Fresh produce is my favorite to pack with lunch.
 I love enjoying a crisp apple for a snack or crunchy carrots & radishes with some hummus.
 However, the time it takes to harvest produce, distribute it, and finally appear on the shelves can be weeks, consequently diminishing the nutrient content.
 Shopping at a local grocery store, farmer’s market, or buying frozen may significantly close that time gap from harvest to purchase.

-Canned vegetables are great to have stocked in the pantry.
+Canned vegetables are great to have stocked in the pantry for back-up help.
 It saves so much time on prep and can easily be incorporated into many soups, casseroles, or just served as a side dish.
 When choosing canned vegetables, look for the phrase “no salt added.”
 You’ll see a huge difference when you compare sodium content.
 For example, Hunt’s tomato sauce contains 820 mg per half cup, while the same brand with “no salt added” contains only 40mg/ half cup.
 WOW!
 Many cans that are BPA free have a red lining on the inside.
 The coconut milk, organic stewed tomatoes, and corn I get at Costco have this lining.

 Choose canned fruit that’s packed in 100% juice.
 You’ll see options of heavy syrup, light syrup, or some kind of juice (often pear).
 The fruit itself already contains fructose, a natural occurring sugar, so there’s no need to have the unnatural stuff in there.